Kalvin Phillips

-A Leeds United academy graduate, Phillips made his first-team debut in 2015.
-In the 2019–20 season, Phillips was a member of the Leeds team coached by Marcelo Bielsa that won the Championship.
-Following this season, Phillips made his international debut for the England national team, and was part of the England team that finished runner-up at UEFA Euro 2020.
+An academy graduate of hometown club Leeds United, Phillips made his senior debut in 2015.
+In the 2019–20 season, he was a member of the Leeds team coached by Marcelo Bielsa that won the Championship.
+Phillips signed for Manchester City in 2022 and was part of the squad that won a continental treble of the Premier League, FA Cup, and UEFA Champions League in his debut season.
+He struggled for playing time at City, spending time on loan with West Ham United and Ipswich Town.

+Phillips made his international debut for the England national team in 2020, and represented the country at UEFA Euro 2020, where England were runners-up, and the 2022 FIFA World Cup.

 Early life

-Phillips was born in Leeds, West Yorkshire.
+Kalvin Mark Phillips was born on 2 December 1995 in Leeds, West Yorkshire.
 He attended the Farnley Academy during his secondary school years.
+Phillips was one of four children and was raised in poverty while his mother worked two jobs and his father was in prison.